 When your egg bites are done they will be a bit puffy.
 Once you pop them out and flip them over they’re smooth.

 - I suggest putting them on paper towels at first to absorb any liquid that has accumulated at the bottom of the mold.

 - This will then make the underside of your egg wet and you’ll want to get that off so it doesn’t start to disintegrate that area and make it mushy.

 - Of course the overall appearance of them will vary depending on the ingredients you add.
 But if you follow the ratio I’ve provided below they are sure to taste just as amazing as ours.

-- They will also pop out of your Instant Pot egg bites mold easily (15% off with code TYPICALM at checkout)
+- They will also pop out of your Instant Pot egg bites mold easily

 They’re a protein packed breakfast.
 Very similar to a copycat Starbucks egg bites recipe.

-- Cheese – we used Swiss
+- Cheddar cheese – or other type, we used Swiss

 - Fresh spinach